nounch/augmented-tree/README.md

 - Cycle between sorting types (at the moment: lexicographic and by code-point)
 - Reverse the sort order
 - Jump to next/previous button in the tree buffer
+- Jump to next/previous directory button in the tree buffer
 - Navigation: go to parent/go to child/go to parent, but keep point on the button to the previous directory/file
 - Refresh the tree on every interface change (when toggling sort order/indentation marker etc.)
 - Open file/directory in view mode and jump back to the Augmented Tree buffer when hitting `q`